shliakhtas/ASCM/README.md

 # ASCM
+Antropo-spatial capacity modeling(ASCM)
-Antropo-spatial capacity modelingIt`s a git repo for PhD desertation and open-sorce scientific project, based on it
+It`s a git repo for PhD desertation and open-sorce scientific project, based on it